tomhea/flip-jump/README.md

 ## Repetitions

-The not8 macro seemed a bit.. repetative?
+The not8 macro seemed a bit.. repetitive?
 There must be a better way of writing it.<br>
 Well, there is.<br>
 The syntax for repetitions is: